Legal

 02 — Acceptance of Terms

 By accessing or using the Platform, you represent that you have read and understood these Terms, you meet the eligibility requirements in Section 3, and you agree to be legally bound by these Terms and all policies incorporated by reference, including our Privacy Policy.
+When you file a contract, we record your acceptance — including the version of these Terms you agreed to, the date and time, and your IP address — as described in the Privacy Policy.
 If you are using the Platform on behalf of a business entity, you represent that you have authority to bind that entity.

 03 — Eligibility

-A Courage Contract is a formal commitment you submit through the Platform.
-Creating one means you agree to the following:
+A Courage Contract is a formal commitment you file through the Platform.
+Filing one means you agree to the following:

 You choose the goal.

-The goal must be specific, measurable, and verifiable through a supported data source (Stripe revenue data, QuickBooks financials, or another verified integration).
-Vague goals are not eligible.
+The goal must be specific, measurable, and verifiable through a supported method (see Section 6).
+Vague, subjective, or unverifiable goals are not eligible.

 You choose the deadline.

 The deadline is the date by which the goal must be met.
-The system checks the verified data at or after that date.
+The Platform evaluates the verified result at or after that date.

 You choose the stake.